Read The Current‘s coverage of the Public Humanities Graduate Fellows Program launch here.

-The program consists of three components: two seminars, a practicum, and a capstone project.
+The program consists of three components: two seminars, a practicum, and a capstone presentation.

-Practicum: Either an internship or a fellow-designed community project that enables students to work with a community partner to address an identified organizational need.
+Practicum: Internships enable students to work with a community partner to address an identified organizational need.
 Community partners include cultural organizations and foundations, community centers, governmental offices, community colleges, and K-12 schools.
-Students applying for a 2019 internship or fellow-designed community project should plan to enroll in INT 201SP in Spring 2019 and should have applied for acceptance into the Public Humanities Graduate Fellows program.

 Capstone: Fellows will deliver a public presentation about their training, work, and identity as a public humanist.

 UCSB Ph.D. students in good standing from the Divisions of Humanities and Fine Arts and Social Sciences are eligible to participate at any stage of their graduate studies.
 For questions, contact Chris Bovbjerg.
 Applications are accepted on a rolling basis.

 A: The earlier the better, so that you can receive information and opportunities that are shared with fellows in the program.
 We encourage you to apply to the program before you are ready to complete the coursework.